Bluetooth - Enabling full support

 This is usually due to the graphics chip you have, it is easily remedied and the problem should not reappear once you have installed the graphics drivers for your computer.
 So first we need to boot you successfully into the desktop.

-Hold down the shift key as you boot up your computer.
+Hold down the Shift or ESC key as you boot up your computer.
 You should see a screen like the following:

 Next press the e key whilst that top line is highlighted.
 This will take you to the next screen.
 Use your arrow keys to move down to the line highlighted in the picture below.
 Use the arrow key until you reach the end of that line.